js13kGames/uxu/README.md

 Protect the colorfull sky from the evil rocket !
 Jump on rocket to reach another rocket

+Works of Firefox, but run smoother on Chrome

 ### Sprite credits
 http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html